Variant-driven multi-wave pattern of COVID-19 via a Machine Learning analysis of spike protein mutations: Results

-Having validated our method to define variants in terms of ML clusters, we now turn our attention to study the time evolution of the mutations and how new relevant variants emerge from the old ones.
-To do so, we have divided the sequencing dataset for England into months, following the date tag in the GISAID repository.
-For each month, we run the ML algorithm on the pruned data to define clusters, retaining only the ones comprising at least 1\% of the dataset.
-Then, we compare the clusters in consecutive months to link the ones that have high degree of ``similarity'': we establish strong links if the most common spike sequence in the two clusters is exactly the same, and weak links if the strong link fails but the ``average distance'' between the two clusters is below a given threshold.
+The time evolution and emergence of SARS-CoV-2 variants can be studied by applying our ML algorithm to the Spike sequence data binned in time, by calendar month.
+Hence, we have divided the sequence dataset for England following the date tag in the GISAID repository.
+For each month, we run the ML algorithm on the pruned data to define clusters, retaining only the ones comprising at least 1\% of the monthly dataset.
+The cutoff on the Ward distance $r_W$ between branches, as well as the 1\% threshold above, were chosen to optimise the coverage of the dataset (i.e. we required that the defined clusters cover at least 90\% of the data) while keeping the number of clusters below 10.
+The optimisation analysis, presented in the supplementary material, showed that the optimal range for the branch cutoff is $r_W \in [50, 200]$.
+After this, we compared the clusters in consecutive months to link those with a ``strong similarity'', i.e. those that share the same dominant sequence (strong links).
 More details on this procedure and its validation can be found in the supplementary material.
-The linkage algorithm we employ allows to define unique chains of clusters, that we associate to variants.
+The linkage algorithm we employed allowed to define ``chains of clusters'' that we associate to emerging variants.
 The results are shown in Fig.~\ref{fig:4} for two choices of the Ward distance: $r_W = 100$ in the left and $r_W = 200$ in the right plots.
-Interestingly, as in Fig.~\ref{fig:2}, we identify 5 and 4 clusters for the two choices.
-By comparing the plots of the frequencies and infection numbers, we see that the cluster chain variants defined here coincide with the ones found in the global analysis in Fig.~\ref{fig:2}, thus further validating our method.
+For the two choices, we identified 6 and 4 cluster chains, respectively, that last more than three months.
+In the middle and bottom rows of Fig.~\ref{fig:4} we show the new monthly infections (per 100k inhabitants) and the frequencies of the cluster chains, which we identify as emerging variants in the following.
+In this respect, the results for $r_W=200$ can be directly compared to the VoCs identified by the WHO: Comparing the frequencies of occurrence, we see that v2 can be associated to the Alpha VoC, while v3 matches the epidemiological data for the Delta VoC.
+We also checked that the dominant Spike variant for the two chains presents the mutations characteristic of the two VoCs: N501Y, D614Y and P681H for the Alpha VoC; L452R, T478K, D614G and P681R for the Delta VoC.
+These results have been corroborated by a cluster analysis of the global dataset, without time binning, and by a similar analysis for the data of Wales and Scotland, as shown in the supplementary material.